Chain Hang Low

 "Chain Hang Low" is the debut single by American rapper Jibbs from his 2006 debut album Jibbs Featuring Jibbs.
-It uses a sample of the children's song "Do Your Ears Hang Low?".
+The melody and lyrics of the chorus are based on the children's song "Do Your Ears Hang Low?".
 "Chain Hang Low" peaked at number 7 on the Billboard Hot 100, his only top 40 hit on that chart.
 It also reached number 6 on the Billboard Hot Rap Songs and 16 on Hot R&B/Hip-Hop Songs charts and charted in countries like Ireland and New Zealand.
 The song went on to rack up more than 20,000 ringtone downloads in a span of two weeks.
 The song reached number 50 on Complex's list of the 100 best hip-hop one-hit wonders.

 Background

-XXL blogger Byron Crawford and The Source have classified this song in a genre of music called "minstrel show rap", because the chorus's melody is taken from the minstrel show song "Turkey in the Straw".
-Jibbs claims he didn't know the origins of the song.
+The song title and the chorus' melody and lyrics are based on "Do Your Ears Hang Low?," which has the same melody as the American folk song "Turkey in the Straw".